Beau Productions Historical Websites

 The roadrunner generally ranges in size from 22 to 24 in. from tail to beak.
 The average weight is about 8 to 15 oz.
 The roadrunner is a large, slender, black-brown and white-streaked ground bird with a distinctive head crest.
 It has long legs, strong feet, and an oversized dark bill.
 The tail is broad with white tips on the three outer tail feathers.
 The bird has a bare patch of skin behind each eye; this patch is shaded blue anterior to red posterior.
 The lesser roadrunner is slightly smaller, not as streaky, and has a smaller bill.
 Both the lesser roadrunner and the greater roadrunner leave behind very distinct "X" track marks appearing as if they are travelling in both directions.

 The roadrunner has a slow and descending dove-like "coo".
 It also makes a rapid, vocalized clattering sound with its beak.
 Roadrunners inhabit the Southwestern United States, to parts of Missouri, Arkansas, and Louisiana, as well as Mexico and Central America.
 They live in arid lowland or mountainous shrubland or woodland.
 They are non-migratory, staying in their breeding area year-round.
 The greater roadrunner is not currently considered threatened in the US, but is habitat-limited.
-Below are audios of the Greater Roadrunner sounds.
-Tap the images below.
+Below is a video and two audios of the Greater Roadrunner sounds.
+Tap the images below for sound.

 Roadrunner Sounds 1